artsakenos/artsakenos.github.io/SlimJEC/README.md

 SlimIRC, a Standalone JS/ES IRC style messenger
 ===============================================
-I want improve it with some more features (now disabled).
-When you save your credentials you are show one link in the console log to share your room with credentials through e.g., QRCode.
+Can be improved.
+Right now:
+* It is a completely standalone app.
+It means you can copy the HTML in your PC and it works
+* Communication is safe, it is encrypted before being sent
+* You can share the communication channel through a link or QR Code
+* You can inject HTML code.
+It is funny and you can't destroy anything.
+Just don't use it to be annoying.

-I put there a free repository and this is a client side app:
+In fact, I put there a free repository and this is a client side app:
 Of course you can play with XHR, of course you can read the console, of course you can hack the ES repository.
 You can also inject HTML code.
-Please use it just for good, educational, amusing purposes.
+Please use it just for good, educational, or amusing purposes.

 ISSUES
 ======